 - 1. Management Plans: The communities must have a current and active urban and community tree and forest management plan supported by professionally based resource assessments/inventories. - 2.
-Professional Staff: The community relies on the services of individuals who have one or more of the following credentials, and who are directly employed or retained through written agreement to advise and/or assist in the planting, protection, and maintenance of urban and community trees and forests:
+Professional Staff: The community relies on the services of individuals who have one or more of the following credentials, and who are directly employed or retained through written agreement to advise and/or assist in the planting, protection, and maintenance of urban and community trees and forests: - a.

-- a.
 Degree in urban forestry or a closely related field (e.g., forestry, horticulture, arboriculture, etc.) - b.
 International Society of Arboriculture (ISA) certified arborist or equivalent professional certification.

-These requirements are intended to ensure that the person with the primary responsibility for program management has the training and experience to properly and professionally manage the urban forest resource and advance the community's U&CF program.
+These requirements are intended to ensure that the person with the primary responsibility for program management has the training and experience to manage the urban forest resource and advance the community's U&CF program properly and professionally.

-- 3. Ordinances/Policies: The community has adopted and can present documentation of local/statewide ordinances or policies that focus on planting, protecting, and maintaining their urban and community trees and forests. - 4.
-Advocacy/Advisory Organization: The community has local citizens groups, and these groups serve as a catalyst for active local urban forest resource management within the community.
+Ordinances/Policies: The community has adopted and can present documentation of local/statewide ordinances or policies that focus on planting, protecting, and maintaining their urban and community trees and forests.

+4. Advocacy/Advisory Organization: The community has local citizens groups, and these groups serve as a catalyst for active local urban forest resource management within the community.

-STATE CRITERIA FOR CHALLENGE GRANTS
+STATE CRITERIA FOR COMMUNITY FORESTRY GRANTS

-The state has developed a "comprehensive challenge grant" that involves increased commitment and effort from the local community.
-An applicant may only receive a maximum of \$2500 per year for tree planting.
-Grants involving any of the other five criteria, or grants using two or more of the six criteria have a maximum limit of \$5000.
-The criteria for the challenge grant are outlined below.
+The state has developed a "community forestry grant" that involves increased commitment and effort from the local community.
+An applicant may only receive a maximum of \$5,000 per year for the grant.
+The criteria for the community forestry grant are outlined below.
 Communities can apply for a grant with any number of criteria.
-Maximum limits listed above must be followed and any combinations of criteria can have a total grant total of \$5000.
-Example: New Tree Planting - \$2500; Education and Training - \$4000 for a total grant cost of \$5000.
-Applicant can only apply for one tree planting grant each year.
+Maximum limits listed above must be followed and any combinations of criteria can have a grant total of \$5,000.
+Example: New Tree Planting - \$2,500; Education and Training - \$2,500 for a total grant cost of \$5,000.
+Applicants can only apply for one tree planting grant each year.